Phone: (844) 683-6439

 If you have not already started using Canvas, we strongly encourage you to do so for the Spring 2018 semester.

 Do I need to move my materials from Blackboard to Canvas, or is it better to just start using Canvas?

-Depending on your circumstances, you will find it easier to start fresh in Canvas.
+You will find it easier to start fresh in Canvas, depending on your circumstances.
 However, you can move (or otherwise save) the materials you need or want to keep.
 Blackboard and Canvas have similarities but do not match up feature to feature.
 Additionally, the two systems have a very different model for delivering content.
 Moving data from Blackboard to Canvas is akin to moving from one office to another.
 At first, everything is boxed up and placed in your new office and you have to reorganize things to fit the new space.
 “Starting Fresh” doesn't necessarily mean recreating everything from scratch, but rather “starting fresh” in terms of design and delivery concept.
 The Center for the Advancement of Teaching can provide guidance to faculty on how to move forward with building their course in the best way to enhance teaching and learning.

 What should I do now to prepare to move to Canvas?

-Learn about Canvas by reading about it, watch any of the getting started videos and/or by attending one of the workshops or training sessions that will be offered by the Center of Advancement for Teaching.
+To learn more about Canvas, you can read or watch any of the getting started tutorials/videos and/or by attending one of the workshops or training sessions that will be offered by the Center of Advancement for Teaching.
 You can also practice building a course at canvas.temple.edu.
 Think about which of its features you want to use, and how you might use them.
 Identify materials you have stored in a Blackboard course that you want to move to Canvas.
 Look for updates on the transition.
 We will regularly post information on this.

 How can I familiarize myself with Canvas?

 How long will Blackboard be available to teach courses?